stuntrally/stuntrally3/docs/Editor.md

 See inside [tracks.ini](../config/tracks.ini) for more info about syntax and values.
 Each rating is manually set by feeling and should be checked with other tracks to fit rest well.

+After modifying a track (tracks3 PR was merged), you can edit [tracks.ini](../config/tracks.ini) and add yourself to authors (last `a:`)
+and set modified date `dd/mm/yy` as today or to when it was done.

 ### Track's Ghost

 How to add Track's Ghost🏞️👻 drive to your new track.